Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

 The ArcGIS Runtime templates for AR provide project templates that are usable out-of-the-box.
 You can download the templates from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Esri.EsriArcGISRuntimeARTemplates).

+> [!NOTE]
-> **NOTE**: These templates are completely optional for using AR.
+> These templates are completely optional for using AR.
 See steps below if you're working with an existing project or prefer manual configuration.

 ## Configure your project for AR